Valley Railroad 3025: VALE excursion service

 No. 58 was further disassembled to undergo multiple required repairs to its boiler and frame.
 Since the VALE had already planned to repaint No. 58 and to replace its cab, they decided to cosmetically alter it to resemble a New York, New Haven and Hartford Railroad (New Haven) J-1 class, and since the final original J-1 was numbered 3024, they opted to renumber the locomotive as No. 3025.
 (Note: An SY-3025 locomotive is preserved at Nanhu Park in China, having been built by the Changchun factory, in 1998, as SY-3023.)
 A new cab was fabricated with ALCO specifications and New Haven-designed windows.
 The tender tank was rebuilt with its handrails removed, and its sloped-back sides were extended upward to form a cuboid design.
 The locomotive was also cosmetically decorated with some original New Haven parts, including a former whistle, a former bell, and two former headlights, and a new numberplate was fabricated.

 The purchase, shipping, and rebuild of the SY cost the VALE $540,000.
-No. 3025's restoration was completed on November 14, 2011 and underwent some successful test runs over the VALE's trackage throughout the month, one of which occurred on November 17, and a second one on November 22, when it was turned around on Amtrak's wye at the VALE's Old Saybrook interchange.
-On November 25, No. 3025 hauled its inaugural train for the VALE, which was the second section of that day's North Pole Express excursion, from Essex to Chester, and return.
-It subsequently began hauling additional tourist trains on the line, alongside No. 40.
+On November 14, 2011, No. 3025's restoration was completed, and it underwent some successful test runs over the VALE's trackage throughout the month, one of which occurred on November 17, and a second one on November 22, when it was turned around on Amtrak's wye at the VALE's Old Saybrook interchange.
+On November 25, No. 3025 hauled its inaugural train for the VALE, which was the second section of that day's North Pole Express excursion from Essex to Chester, and return.
+It subsequently began hauling additional tourist trains on the line alongside No. 40.
 In May 2012, No. 3025 hauled some empty freight and passenger trains for a photo charter, hosted by Lerro Productions.

+In late December 2025, No. 3025 was taken out of service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
+The locomotive will also be converted from running on coal to oil.